 A good place to market and sell what you make is at craft fairs.
 Fairs have the advantage of enabling you to meet and talk to existing or potential customers and get feedback on your range of products.
-Take a look at the Selling at craft fairs section of this page or search for craft fairs in your area.
+Look at the Selling at craft fairs section of this page or search for craft fairs in your area.

 As with all businesses, you will need to take out insurance, public liability as a minimum.